-Note that the weak lenses are in the short wave channel only; webbpsf won't stop you from simulating a LW image with a weak lens, but that's not a real configuration that can be achieved with NIRCam.
+Note that the weak lenses are in the short wave channel only; webbpsf won't stop you from simulating a LW image with a weak lens, but that's not a real configuration that can be acheived with NIRCam.

-The SI internal WFE measurements are distinct for each of the modules and channels.
+SI internal WFE measurements are from ISIM CV3 testing (See JWST-RPT-032131 by David Aronstein et al.) The SI internal WFE measurements are distinct for each of the modules and channels.
 When enabled, these are added to the final pupil of the optical train, i.e. after the coronagraphic image planes.
+For field-points outside of the measurement bounds, WebbPSF performs an extrapolation routine.